moby/datakit/ci/self-ci/README.md

 The CI configuration for testing DataKit itself, using DataKitCI.
 The `docker-compose.yml` file describes a configuration for testing the CI locally with `docker-compose`.
-The `datakit-ci.yml` file describes the configuration we use to run <https://datakit.datakit.ci>, managed by `docker-cloud`.
+The `datakit-ci.yml` file describes the configuration we use to run <https://datakit.datakit.ci>, managed by `docker stack`.

 # Local testing